Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

-This introductory tutorial demonstrates the capability to perform ensembles of calculations in parallel using :doc:`libEnsemble<../introduction>` with Python's Multiprocessing.
+This introductory tutorial demonstrates the capability to perform ensembles of calculations in parallel using :doc:`libEnsemble<../introduction>` with Python's multiprocessing.

 The foundation of writing libEnsemble routines is accounting for four components:

-    1. The generator function :ref:`gen_f<api_gen_f>`, which produces values for simulations.
+    1. The generator function :ref:`gen_f<api_gen_f>`, which produces values for simulations
-    2. The simulator function :ref:`sim_f<api_sim_f>`, which performs simulations based on values from ``gen_f``.
+    2. The simulator function :ref:`sim_f<api_sim_f>`, which performs simulations based on values from ``gen_f``
-    3. The allocation function :ref:`alloc_f<api_alloc_f>`, which decides which of the previous two functions should be called, when.
+    3. The allocation function :ref:`alloc_f<api_alloc_f>`, which decides which of the previous two functions should be called when
-    4. The calling script, which defines parameters and information about these functions and the libEnsemble task, then begins execution.
+    4. The calling script, which defines parameters and information about these functions and the libEnsemble task, then begins execution

 libEnsemble initializes a *manager* process and as many *worker* processes as the user requests.
-The manager coordinates data-transfer between workers and assigns each units of work, consisting of a ``gen_f`` or ``sim_f`` function to run and accompanying data.
-These functions can perform their work in-line with Python or by launching and controlling user-applications with a :ref:`job controller<jobcontroller_index>`.
+The manager coordinates data transfer between workers and assigns each unit of work, consisting of a ``gen_f`` or ``sim_f`` function to run and accompanying data.
+These functions can perform their work in-line with Python or by launching and controlling user applications with a :ref:`job controller<jobcontroller_index>`.
-Finally, workers pass results back to the manager.
+Workers then pass results back to the manager.

 For this tutorial, we'll write our ``gen_f`` and ``sim_f`` entirely in Python without other applications.
-Our ``gen_f`` will produce uniform randomly-sampled values, and our ``sim_f`` will calculate the sine of each.
+Our ``gen_f`` will produce uniform randomly sampled values, and our ``sim_f`` will calculate the sine of each.
 By default we don't need to write a new allocation function.
-All generated and simulated values alongside other parameters are stored in :ref:`H<datastruct-history-array>`, the History array.
+All generated and simulated values alongside other parameters are stored in :ref:`H<datastruct-history-array>`, the history array.

 .. _libEnsemble: https://libensemble.readthedocs.io/en/latest/quickstart.html

 Getting started
 ---------------

-libEnsemble and it's functions are written entirely in Python_.
+libEnsemble and its functions are written entirely in Python_.
 Let's make sure Python 3 is installed.

-Note: If you have a Python version-specific virtual environment set up (e.g. Conda), then ``python`` and ``pip`` will work in place of ``python3`` and ``pip3``.
+Note: If you have a Python version-specific virtual environment set up (e.g., conda), then ``python`` and ``pip`` will work in place of ``python3`` and ``pip3``.

 .. code-block:: bash